zjj2wry/pd/tools/pd-ctl/README.md

     ```bash
     >> config set enable-cross-table-merge true  // Enable cross table merge.
     ```

+- `key-type` specifies the key encoding type used by the cluster.
+There are some strategics supported: ["table", "raw", "txn"], default: "table".
+When key type is "raw" or "txn", PD will be allowed to merge region cross table.

+    ```bash
+    >> config set key-type raw  // Enable cross table merge.
+    ```

 - `patrol-region-interval` controls the execution frequency that `replicaChecker` checks the health status of Regions.
 A shorter interval indicates a higher execution frequency.
 Generally, you do not need to adjust it.